freedomofpress/securedrop/docs/development/setup_development.rst

 .. image:: ../images/devenv/test-users-totp-qrcode.png

-Setting up a multi-machine environment
+Setting Up a Multi-Machine Environment
 --------------------------------------

 .. note:: You do not need this step if you only plan to work on the